Frequently Asked Questions

 Requests for alternate residency sites will be considered on a case-by-case basis.
 The site must be able to provide the required curriculum activities to allow the resident exposure to all areas of practice and be willing to enter into a formal affiliation agreement with the University of Kansas School of Health Professions.

 Will I have to travel to KU Medical Center for classes?

-Yes, depending on the format of a particular course attendence on the campus in Kansas City is necessary.
+Not for the core courses.
 The clinical residency will be located at one or more affiliated institutions to which the student must provide his or her own transportation.

 What are the tuition and fees for the program?

 Please see the costs and financial aid page.
 The Kansas Board of Regents approves tuition and fees on an annual basis.

 Is financial aid available for students in the program?